Redfern

 Redfern has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 59 projects likely impacting the area.
-Key projects include Redfern Place, Redfern Co-Living Housing, Redfern North Eveleigh Precinct Renewal, and Hudson Vine Mixed Use Redevelopment.
-The following details those most relevant.
+AreaSearch has identified 59 projects that could impact the area.
+Notable ones include Redfern Place, Redfern Co-Living Housing, Redfern North Eveleigh Precinct Renewal, and Hudson Vine Mixed Use Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.